codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 #### Define injection targets

-Dagger provides a way for the fields in your activities, fragments, or services to be assigned references to these singletons by delegating to a class to handle this work.
-The fields need to be annotated with `@Inject` and call an `inject()` method within instantiation of `onCreate()`.
-In this way, Dagger 2 will search its dependency graph to try to find matching return types to use.
+Dagger provides a way for the fields in your activities, fragments, or services to be assigned references simply by annotating the fields with an `@Inject` annotation.
+Call an `inject()` method within instantiation of `onCreate()` will cause Dagger 2 to locate the singletons in the dependency graph to try to find a matching return type.
+If it finds one, it assigns the references to the respective fields.
 For instance, in the example below, it will attempt to find a provider that returns `MyTwitterApiClient` and a `SharedPreference` type:

 ```java
 public class MainActivity extends Activity {